Skip to content

 You’ll also have the opportunity to be selected to exhibit your work at international film festivals, such as the Annecy International Animated Film Festival.

-Andy is the course leader of the BA (Hons) Animation course, Andy is primarily a 3D Animator and character artist specializing in the areas of character design and modelling for
+Andy is a 3D Animator and character artist specializing in the areas of character design and modelling for animation, with an additional focus on performance animation.

 Rob Szczerba Senior Lecturer in Animation Nottingham Trent University NTU teaching on the BA (Hons) and MA Animation Courses.